 Entry No. 1

-RIGHT: This is the first entry for the first day in the first diary in the L. A. Miller collection that we received from Mr. Loyd Mowery ... on April 30, 2013.*
+RIGHT: This is the first entry for the first day, in the first diary, in the L. A. Miller collection that we received from Mr. Loyd Mowery ... on April 30, 2013.*

-This entry, on January 1, 1910, is typical of the entries recorded by Mr. L. A. Miller - every day, every year - from 1910 through 1937 - in this collection of diaries.
+This entry, for January 1, 1910, is typical of the entries recorded by Mr. L. A. Miller - every day, every year - from 1910 through 1937 - in this collection of diaries.

 At the top of each page, Mr. Miller routinely recorded the temperature three times per day.
 Hence, the temperature on January 1, 1910 in Darrtown, Ohio ranged from six degrees to a high of 18 degrees to a night-time low of 10 degrees.